gazebosim/gz-cmake/README.md

 # Features

-ignition-cmake provides a set of cmake modules that are used by the C++-based ignition projects.
-These modules help to control the quality and consistency of the ignition projects' build systems.
+gz-cmake provides a set of cmake modules that are used by the C++-based Gazebo projects.
+These modules help to control the quality and consistency of the Gazebo projects' build systems.

-These modules are tailored to the ignition projects, so their use for non-ignition projects might be limited, but they may serve as a useful reference for setting up a modern cmake build system using good practices.
+These modules are tailored to the Gazebo projects, so their use for non-Gazebo projects might be limited, but they may serve as a useful reference for setting up a modern cmake build system using good practices.

 # Install